 Once the rehabilitation period has passed, job applicants and employees are not normally required to disclose their convictions to an employer and employers cannot take into account spent convictions when making decisions about an individual’s employment (for example whether or not to recruit them).

-Impact on Home Office immigration applications
+Disclosing spent convictions and the Impact on Home Office immigration applications

 Should an individual make an application to the Home Office for leave to remain in the UK, such applications are exempt from the Rehabilitation of Offenders Act 1974.